tichaelmurvey/greater-canberra/src/pages/blog/lets-legalise-co-housing-for-all-canberrans.md

 author: Greater Canberra
 date: 2022-03-14
 thumbnail: /assets/uploads/stellulata-cohousing.png
-description: Designs for the Stellulata Cohousing at https://www.stellulata.com.au
+description: Our current planning rules are standing in the way of this promising affordable housing option.
 layout: ../../layouts/BlogLayout.astro
 ---